 #

 Endoscopic Solutions Division

-In its Endoscopic Solutions Business, Olympus uses innovative capabilities in medical technology, therapeutic intervention and precision manufacturing to help healthcare professionals deliver diagnostic, therapeutic and minimally invasive procedures to improve clinical outcomes, reduce overall costs and enhance the quality of life for patients.
-Starting with the world's first gastrocamera in 1950, Olympus' Endoscopic Solutions portfolio has grown to include endoscopes, laparoscopes, and video imaging systems, as well as customer solutions and medical services.
+In its Endoscopic Solutions Business, Olympus uses innovative capabilities in medical technology, therapeutic intervention and precision manufacturing to help healthcare professionals deliver diagnostic, therapeutic and minimally invasive procedures to improve clinical outcomes, reduce overall costs and enhance the quality of life for patients and their safety.
+Starting with the world's first gastrocamera in 1950, Olympus' Endoscopic Solutions portfolio has grown to include endoscopes, laparoscopes, video imaging systems, digital and integrated customer solutions, as well as solutions for infection prevention and for service.

 Features of ESD

 Competitive product development

 Gastrointestinal endoscope area

 - From the time when Olympus developed the world's first practical gastrocamera in 1950 to today, Olympus has continued to refine its endoscope technologies in close collaboration with physicians

 - Developing technologies that contribute to the improvement of the quality of endoscopy around the world, such as NBI, RDI, TXI, and EDOF

 Surgical endoscope area

-- Providing high-definition and high-quality products with 4K/3D technology - Acquisition of advanced fluorescence imaging technology and promotion of research and development toward next-generation molecular imaging technology 1 Global service network 2 Support training endoscopists growth Olympus China Medical Training & Education Center Shanghai (C-TEC Shanghai)
+- Providing high-definition and high-quality products with 4K/3D technology

+- Acquisition of advanced fluorescence imaging technology and promotion of research and development toward next-generation molecular imaging technology

+1 Global service network

+2 Support training endoscopists

-Established a global network of service locations: Europe, the Americas, Middle East, Africa, Japan, China, and Asia, which is the largest network of service sites for any global medical device manufacturer
+Established a global network of service locations: Europe, the Americas, Middle East, Africa, Japan, China, and Asia, which is the largest network of service sites for any global medical device manufacturer growth Olympus China Medical Training & Education Center Shanghai (C-TEC Shanghai)